 The latest developments on the Zabola Estate have been initiated by Count Benedek MIKES (1819-1878) and later by Count Ármin MIKES (1868-1944).
 The latter built the so called “New Castle” as an office building and guesthouse for his visitors.

 Exile, imprisonment, torture and dispossession have always been characteristic of all generations of the family.
 Two brothers of the (catholic) Mikes family found even their place in Hungarian literature after they had kidnapped the daughter of a well-known (protestant) family in 1634; their properties were subsequently confiscated by the government. ("Özvegy és leánya" "The widow and her daughter" from Zsigmond KEMÉNY).

 The grimmest period though started in 1949 when on the night of March 2nd, Shrove Tuesday, noble families were gathered and evicted in the course of several hours from the territory of the whole country.
 The reckless men came out of nowhere and gave the order to pack a suitcase and leave the estate within half an hour.
 This was the moment when Countess Katalin MIKES (a little girl at that time) had to leave the Castle on the creaking shards of glass of the broken front door.
 The following decades continued with labour camps, compulsory homes, impossibility of studying and constant threat of being convicted.
 The family crypt behind the castle was removed in the late 1950s.

 Katalin MIKES was finally allowed to leave the country for her Austrian relatives in 1960.
-After the revolution in 1989 she returned to Zabola Estate with her late husband Shuvendu Basu Roy Chowdhury of Ulpur and their sons, Alexander and Gregor to fight for the restitution of the properties and rebuild what has been neglected and destroyed for decades.
+After the revolution in 1989 she returned to Zabola Estate with her late husband Shuvendu Basu Roy Chowdhury of Ulpur and their sons to fight for the restitution of the properties and rebuild what has been neglected and destroyed for decades.